-In 2012, Reaching Heights celebrates 23 years of supporting excellent public education in Cleveland Heights and University Heights.
+In 2014, Reaching Heights celebrates 25 years of supporting excellent public education in Cleveland Heights and University Heights, Ohio.

 Our founding bylaws are here.